sudoist/hugo-jcos.io/content/posts/lockdown-laptop-priorities.md

 Because that is what it is, even officials being interviewed is saying that it is not a "Lockdown" but similar to a "Lockdown".

+You know what comes to mind when I hear the term Lockdown?
+> Terran Ghosts, Siege Tanks, Carriers and Battlecruisers

 Okay I'm getting side tracked back to the topic, so I had to go back to our house with my parents and leave the place I'm renting.

-I don't have food and I thought it would suck to be stuck in there alone so when the rumors that there's going to be a community quarantine I packed my laptop and left.
+I don't have much food and supplies.
+I thought it would suck to be stuck in there alone so when the rumors that there's going to be a community quarantine I packed my laptop and left.

 Fast forward to present, A month and a half quarantined.